 Contrary to other resources, the <contentInstance> resource cannot be modified once created, regardless of the accessRightID associated with the parent resource.
 An instance may be deleted explicitly or it may be deleted by the platform based on policies.
 If the platform has policies for the instance retention these shall be represented by the attributes maxByteSize, maxNrOfInstances and/or maxInstanceAge on the <container> resource.
 If multiple policies are in effect, the strictest policy shall apply.

 Fig. B.13: Structure of <contentInstance> resource {Ed. ex: Figure 9.17}

+{Editors Note: V0.0.2 end Annex B new text}